Read the Action Plan for Combating Antisemitism 2013 and Beyond here.

 - Holding Jews collectively responsible for actions of the State of Israel.

-A simple way to distinguish between legitimate criticism of Israel and antisemitism is the ‘3-D test’:
+A simple way to distinguish between legitimate criticism of Israel and antisemitism is to apply the 3-D test:

 - Demonization – When Israel is depicted as essentially irredeemable, for example when it is compared to Nazi Germany.